Colman mac Duagh: Legends

 So, as with the mouse, it was a long time before Colman put the understanding of the fly to the test.
 He probably provided the insect with treats as he did the mouse—perhaps a single drop of honey or crumb of cake.
 One day Colman was called to attend a visitor.
 He pointed the spot on the manuscript where he had stopped and asked the fly to stay there until he returned.
 The fly did as the saint requested, obediently remaining still for over an hour.
 Colman was delighted.
 Thereafter, he often gave the faithful fly a little task that it was proud to do for him.
 The other monks thought it was such a marvel that they wrote it down in the monastery records, which is how we know about it.

 But a fly's life is short.
 At the end of summer, Colman's little friend was dead.
 While still mourning the death of the fly, the mouse died, too, as did the rooster.
 Colman's heart was so heavy at the loss of his last pet that he wrote to his friend Saint Columba.
-Columba responded:
+Columba reputedly responded: